Serverless overview

 Handler functions

 Handler functions are the core of your Serverless application.
-These are the functions that process incoming requests and return results.
+These functions define how a worker processes incoming requests and returns results.
 They follow a simple pattern:

 import runpod # Required